MazamaScience/ProntoDataChallenge2015/README.md

 The Pronto cycle share [data challenge](http://www.prontocycleshare.com/datachallenge) provides [year 1 data](https://s3.amazonaws.com/pronto-data/open_data_year_one.zip) as well as links to wining entries in [Chicago](https://www.divvybikes.com/datachallenge) and the [Bay Area](http://www.bayareabikeshare.com/datachallenge-2014).
 There was also a data challenge for [Boston](http://hubwaydatachallenge.org).

+Additional data that might be of interest is available at https://data.seattle.gov.

 ## Focus

 This project will be focused on station characteristics and usage with a goal of better understanding the use of individual stations and creating metrics that can be used to site new stations and monitor their performance.
 These metrics will be presented in an interactive dashboard that updates based on user selections of datat subsets.